ConfederacyOfGaia/Gaia/dms-guide.md

 Kobolds are related to drakes, like dragonborn are related to dragons.

+#### Young dragons

+There are several young dragons throughout the world, offspring of the Great Dragons.
+These will have individual names and personalities, and the party might encounter them along the way.  if they do, these should be a Big Fukken Deal, and defeating them is a way to ensure that the party is hated forever.

 ### Grung

-Introduce [grung](https://www.dndbeyond.com/monsters/grung) as a common recurring monster type.
-Small-sized frog humanoids, with druidic and barbarian variants, in a number of different colors.
+Possibly introduce [grung](https://www.dndbeyond.com/monsters/grung) as a common recurring monster type.
+Small-sized amphibious frog humanoids, with druidic and elite variants, in a number of different colors.

 ### Wights

 ***[Wight](http://homebrewery.naturalcrit.com/share/rknV3drxm#wight-i-)*** is the term used for a generic undead creature.

 The magic from the great dragons has permeated into the ground and is causing the dead to rise.
 Use the custom zombie monster I created as the basic creature.
 But how to keep this from getting too boring?

-- They find these zombies in caves or other lowered places (underground) &mdash; closer to the source of magic
-- The party discovers a clue to why they are rising.
-  - Tie this into the dead Great Sterling Dragon?
-    - This being the source of all magic would be cool - its death is what unleashed the magic into the world.

 \page